GoogleCloudPlatform/practical-ml-vision-book/README.md

 <b> We recommend creating a brand new GCP project to try these out.
 Then, delete the project when you are done, to make sure that all resources have been deleted. </b>

-## 1. Setup a Vertex AI Notebook instance
+## 1. Setup a Vertex AI Workbench instance

 ### Ensure that you have GPU quota